How to free up space on iPhone when storage is full

 • The last date you used the app

-Having this information helps you identify that you may not use anymore but are taking up the space you need.
+Having this information helps you identify apps that you may no longer use that are still taking up space.

-To dive deeper into how you’re using each app, simply click on the arrow next to the numerical size of the data.
+To dive deeper into how you’re using each app, simply tap on the arrow next to the numerical size of the data.
 It’ll tell you things like the data size of the app itself, as well as how much space documents and data are taking up.
-You may choose to simply delete some of the files in the app to free up space instead of deleting the app entirely.
+You may choose to simply delete some of files in the app to free up space, instead of deleting the entire app.

-Here, you can also choose to “Offload App,” which gives you the ability to save your documents and data but automatically offload apps you’re no using when your iPhone storage is low.
+Here, you can also choose to “Offload App,” which saves your documents and data while automatically removing unused apps when storage is low.

 Quick fixes to free up space